royal-dargon/royal-dargon.github.io/_pages/about.md

 ## Recent News

-* Dec.2023.
-I have one paper accepted by 2024 IEEE International Conference on Acoustics, Speech and SP(ICASSP).
+* June.2024.
+I have one paper accepted by 2024 Chinese Conference on Pattern Recognition and Computer Vision(PRCV, CCF C)
 * May.2024.
 I was awarded the title of Outstanding Graduate by Central China Normal University.
+* Dec.2023.
+I have one paper accepted by 2024 IEEE International Conference on Acoustics, Speech and SP(ICASSP, CCF B).

 ## Reviews